 Diet also plays a role in Chronic Fatigue.
 Traditionally, college students don’t have the healthiest diet.
 When you are young and healthy you can get away with eating a lot of fast food and drinking alcohol.
 However, as we age these habits catch up with us.

-When treating college students who are suffering from Chronic Fatigue, we always try to educate them on the importance of eating good quality food and developing regular eating habits for a faster recovery from the illness.
+When treating college students who are suffering from Chronic Fatigue, we always try to educate them on the importance of eating good quality food and developing regular eating habits for faster recovery from the illness.
 A diet of beer and pizza just isn’t going to work.
 Once Chronic Fatigue has set in, eating high-quality fruits and vegetables, as well as lean protein is very important because eating these foods allow the body to recuperate.

 In our experience, the hardest part of treating students is trying to get them to avoid excessive alcohol consumption.
 Drinking alcohol is such an omnipresent part of college life.
-However, we make sure our patients realize that their full recovery is dependent on allowing their body to heal.
+However, we make sure our patients realize that their full recovery is dependent on allowing their bodies to heal.
 This means giving the liver (a vital detoxifying organ) the chance to become strong, following a strict diet for chronic fatigue, and allowing these changes to help the body recover.

 Another factor in student life is stress and anxiety.
 These two factors are particularly strong around exam time and they are also a major player in triggering a full-blown Chronic Fatigue Syndrome.
 Once Chronic Fatigue sets in, a student’s anxiety about when they will or will not recover becomes a significant stressor.

 Today’s college students are so busy on the Internet and texting on their cell phones, they are completely unaware of the healing interaction of the human voice.
 We strongly encourage these students to speak frequently to their parents and friends from their hometown to relax and de-stress.
 As Helen Keller once said, “Of all the senses I am missing, the one I miss most is the voice of a comforting friend.”